Anna Kennedy Online - Our Patrons

 James started off on his dance career when he won a scholarship to attend and board at The Hammond School that is in Chester, a specialist musical theatre and dance school.

-Ryan is 17 years old and has Aspergers.
+Our Patron Ryan has Aspergers.
 He has always found it difficult to make and keep friends resulting in him going to many different schools.
 His love of music and drama has always gave him an outlet, and he thrives on the excitement of performing, whether it’s playing guitar or the many shows that’s he’s appeared in.

 He took part in Autism’s Got Talent in 2015 where he made wonderful new friends.
 It was also the start of a wonderful year, where Ryan had the opportunity to get involved with some great fundraising/awareness events.
 In November 2015, Ryan created an emotional video called ‘Tomorrow’ to represent his emotions and show the pain he goes through on a day-to-day basis because of bullying. this went viral, this was self created and based on his own experience.
 Click here to watch this powerful video.